 Suicide Risks for Alcoholics and Alcohol Abusers

 Depression is well-recognized as a contributor to suicidal states of mind and suicidal behavior.
 Unfortunately, people affected by alcohol use disorder (alcoholism and non-addicted alcohol abuse) have increased chances of developing depression symptoms.
 The National Institute on Alcohol Abuse and Alcoholism reports that major depression, the most severe form of depressive illness, occurs in people suffering from alcoholism roughly 3.8 times more often than in people not dependent on alcohol.
-People suffering from non-addicted abuse experience a much smaller bump in their major depression risks.
+People suffering from non-addicted abuse experience a much smaller bump in their significant depression risks.

 - Persistent depressive disorder